Saturday, September 12, 2015

 Burt Sugarman was the creator and executive producer of the long running network rock and roll show, "Midnight Special."
 He was married then to dynamite blonde actress Carol Wayne, a frequent guest/target on Johnny Carson's show.
 Burt knew the music of the day and the men and women who made it.
 His Rolodex was fat with all their names, addresses, and private lines.
 By itself, it would have made an excellent 'McGuffin' plot device.

 Burt thought it would be a good idea if I spent some time with the hot DJs in L.A.
-All he had to do was make some calls (he was a maestro at Phone) and I was in with Humble Harve, B. Mitchel Reed, Emperor Hudson, the whole nine.
-I spent a few hours with Harve and then he just dropped out of sight.
-A week later it broke that he had murdered his cheating wife and was now wanted for more than personal appearances.
+All he had to do was make some calls (he was a maestro at Phone) and soon I was in with Humble Harve, B. Mitchel Reed, Emperor Hudson, three of the hotties of the day.
+I spent a few hours with Harve and then he just dropped out of sight, taking humble to a new level.
+However, a week later it broke that he murdered his cheating wife Mary Gladys and was now wanted for more than personal appearances and weekend light yardwork.

 I did some shifts with other jocks and began to learn the system of record rotations, rack jobbers, under-the-table favors, cash and otherwise and, most importantly, how to keep talking long after you had anything interesting to say.
 I learned about radio's one unforgivable sin: silence...Dead Air (a title if I ever heard one).
 I learned that some jocks read aloud from a record's liner notes as if they had just thought of it themselves, that a lot of this hypnotic jabber was fueled by happy drug Dexamyl greenies.
 Thinner and a fast tongue, what's not to love?
 Babe.

 I was always waiting to meet the actual rock and rollers but Burt kept me well away from them.
 They were his.
 The one celebrity he gave me turned out to be good enough.
 It was his "Midnight Special" singular voiced announcer, Wolfman Jack.
-Who had already starred in the kid movie of the decade, maybe ever, "American Graffiti."
+Who had already starred in "American Graffiti."